StarGate01/hl-alyx-glove/README.md

 ## Licensing

-All files in this reposity are released under the terms of the MIT license.
+All files in this repository are released under the terms of the MIT license.
 However the original idea and in-game design of the Half-Life: Alyx Glove was made by Valve Software.
 The copyright of the in-game design is of course held by Valve Software.
-The files in this reposity however are a derivative / transformative work made by the author, and their copyright remains with the author.
+The files in this repository however are a derivative / transformative work made by the author, and their copyright remains with the author.